ISOLATION: SARAH

 I loved the trippiness and surprises of ‘The Midnight Gospel’ on Netflix.
 Listening to music, with a few key songs on heavy rotation — Dave Van Ronk’s live cover of 'Mac the Knife'Kate Bush and Prince’s 'Why should I love you?', and David Bowie’s 'I can’t give everything away'.
 Reading Krishnamurti ‘Think on these things’ helping me.
 Periwinkle essence by Sun Song, made by my pal Saewon.
 And Meriem Bennani and Orian Barki's 2 Lizards <3

-FREE SHIPPING WORLDWIDE FOR ORDERS OVER $200
+FREE SHIPPING ON ORDERS ABOVE $200

 ×